Computing Periods of Hypersurfaces: Introduction

-The first algorithm to compute the periods of a curve was given by Sep\"al\"a \cite{seppala94} which was restricted to \emph{real} curves.
-Later, this restriction was lifted in \cite{gianni--period_matrices}.
+The first implementation of a general purpose algorithm to compute the periods of a curve was given by Sepp\"al\"a~\cite{seppala94} which was initially restricted to \emph{real} curves.
+Later, this restriction was lifted in~\cite{gianni--period_matrices}.
 In both of these algorithms, a curve is to be given as the quotient of a fundamental domain with respect to a Fuchsian group.
 This representation introduces a significant hurdle in determining the holomorphic forms of a curve.

-One can avoid this hurdle by starting with a plane model, as was done by the Maple package {\tt algcurves} \cite{Maple10, deconinck01}.
-In the last few years, two more implementations of variations of this algorithm appeared in Sage \cite{sagemath} with stronger features.
-The first one is {\tt abelfunctions} \cite{christopher16} and it can quickly evaluate theta functions associated to periods.
-The more recent implementation {\tt RiemannSurface} \cite{nils-18} is now a built-in function of Sage.
+One can avoid this hurdle by starting with a plane model, as was done by the Maple package {\tt algcurves}~\cite{Maple10, deconinck01}.
+In the last few years, two more implementations of variations of this algorithm appeared in SageMath~\cite{sagemath} with stronger features.
+The first one is {\tt abelfunctions}~\cite{christopher16} and it can quickly evaluate theta functions associated to periods.
+The more recent implementation {\tt RiemannSurface}~\cite{nils-18} is now a built-in function of SageMath.
 The latter package comes with certified path tracking for the construction of homology on the curve and was motivated by number theoretic considerations, such as the computation of the endomorphism rings of Jacobians.

-Availability of these algorithms allowed for the study of curves and their geometry in the spirit of \emph{numerical algebraic geometry} \cite{hauenstein-17}.
-For example, \cite{christopher16} computes the bitangents of a plane quartic from the periods using Riemann's formula \cite{riemann-g3}.
-In a similar vein, one can recover curves in genus three and four from their periods using the formulas given in \cite{guardia-11} and \cite{kempf-86} respectively.
-This has been successfully implemented in genus four in \cite{bernd-schottky}, providing a numerical solution to the Schottky problem \cite{grush-12}.
+Availability of these algorithms allowed for the study of curves and their geometry in the spirit of \emph{numerical algebraic geometry}~\cite{hauenstein-17}.
+For example,~\cite{christopher16} computes the bitangents of a plane quartic from the periods using Riemann's formula~\cite{riemann-g3}.
+In a similar vein, one can recover curves in genus three and four from their periods using the formulas given in~\cite{guardia-11} and~\cite{kempf-86} respectively.
+This has been successfully implemented in genus four in~\cite{bernd-schottky}, providing a numerical solution to the Schottky problem~\cite{grush-12}.

 The present work has been initiated by a problem posed by Bernd Sturmfels.
 He lists 20 problems in his Einstein Visiting Fellow proposal, the 20th of which asks for the \emph{development and implementation of a numerical method whose input is the equation of a quartic $Q$ in $\ppp$, and whose output is the corresponding point in the period domain $\Pp^{21}$}.